 ‘Claws Out’ for Our New Mascot

-We’re thrilled to introduce Sierra College’s newest team member—our dynamic wolverine mascot—who will be joining our campus community this Fall!
+We’re thrilled to introduce Sierra College’s newest team member—our dynamic wolverine mascot—who joined our campus community in Fall 2025!
 This spirited addition to our Sierra College family is ready to amplify the fun, school spirit, pride, and energy that defines our student experience.

 Mascot Fun Facts